WhitmanCS370/sp24-lab4/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 6?
+The main ideas from chapter 6 were how to properly use assertions, dynamic typing, exception raises, and largely, unit tests.
+It talked about how to use pytests to do these things for more rigorous testing in a framework that has lots of built-in testing features.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+For automatic documentation makers, are similar tools used to identify functions and globals?

 ### Part A: Recreate the tests from SDX Ch.
 6 in the unittest framework